splunk/splunk-operator/docs/_configuration/Ingress.md

           number: 9997
         host: splunk-standalone-standalone-service
 ```
+{: .note }
-Note that the Virtual Service no longer handles TLS since it has been terminated at the gateway.
+The Virtual Service no longer handles TLS since it has been terminated at the gateway.

 4. Configure your Forwarder and Indexer or Standalone certificates using the documentation: [Securing data from forwarders](https://docs.splunk.com/Documentation/Splunk/latest/Security/Aboutsecuringdatafromforwarders).